How to Buy Quality Clothes Without Spending a Fortune

 Brand Reputation

-Whether a brand is perceived as a luxury brand, like Versace, or a value brand, like those sold at big box stores, will play a large part in pricing.
-For example, LuluLemon is a popular, in-demand brand that can price its clothing at the higher end of the scale.
-Sometimes a popular in-demand brand will have to slash its prices because it no longer holds the prestige it once did.
+Whether a brand is perceived as a luxury brand, like Versace, or a value brand, like those sold at big-box stores, plays a large part in pricing.
+For example, Lululemon is a popular, in-demand brand that can price its clothing at the higher end of the scale.
+Sometimes, however, a popular brand may have to slash its prices if it no longer holds the prestige it once did.

 Supply and Demand

-Supply and demand is a huge factor affecting the final price of a product.
-If a style, product, or brand is in demand, retailers can mark up the prices substantially.
-The fact that there is not enough to go around means people will likely pay more.
-(Inflation can be part of this equation, too.)
+Supply and demand significantly impacts the final price of a product.
+If a style, product, or brand is really in demand, retailers can mark up the prices substantially.
+The fact that there’s a limited quantity of something means that consumers will likely be willing to pay more for it.
+(The inflation rate can also be part of this equation.)

 However, if the supply exceeds demand, retailers will have to drop the price to try to encourage sales so they are not left with inventory they cannot sell.